etamu-class/assg00/README.md

 No tests ran
 ```

-The project should compile cleanly with no errors when you do the `make build`, and
+The project should compile cleanly with no errors when you do the
-the tests should run from `make tests`, though all tests are currently commented
+`make build`, and the tests should run from `make tests`, though all
-out, so there are not actual tests available to run yet.
+tests are currently undefined, so there are not actual tests available
+to run yet.

 ## Practice Assignment Example Ready